WW2Steel.com

 Gas Simulators:

 This is known in reenacting circles as a 'gas gun'.
 For those not familiar with the term it denotes a unit which mixes a fuel such as propane and oxygen into a combustion chamber.
 A small computer opens and closes the gas solenoids and times an ignition circuit which fires a spark plug inside the chamber.
 This type of simulator is safer than blanks, as no burning powder is expelled.
 NOTHING CAN BE LOADED INTO THE CHAMBER OR EXPELLED FROM THIS UNIT.
-This makes it perfect for reenactments, living history displays, and even movies.
+This makes it perfect for reenactments, living history displays, and movies.
 I no longer build gas simulators as it is very time intensive and they can be quite temperamental.
-I am still glad to answer questions about them and assist the guys who already bought them from me (years ago).
-I do offer a small manual that helps with the construction of one for $5.
+I do offer a small manual that helps with the construction of one for $15.
 This manual is explained and available here.
 (Still part of my website.)

 MG42 on Tripod